lilessam/PyRecorder/README.md

 ```

 ###Using __PyRecorder__.
-Simply open it using you Terminal or Command Line Prompt.
+Simply open it using your Terminal or Command Line Prompt.
 ```Bash
 python AudioRecorder.py
 ```